Karen partners with employers of all sizes on a broad range of employee benefit plan design, drafting, implementation, and operational matters.

 A native Mainer, Karen thoroughly enjoys the outdoors through all seasons with her husband, two boys, and a very energetic soft coated wheaten terrier.

 - University of Maine School of Law (J.D., cum laude)

 - New England Employee Benefits Council

-- Listed in The Best Lawyers in America© under Employee Benefits (ERISA) Law
+- Listed in The Best Lawyers in America© for Employee Benefits (ERISA) Law in Portland, Maine

 - Selected by peers for inclusion in New England Rising Stars© under Employee Benefits